Jonnen98cool/PA1433-A3-Data/README.md

 # PA1433-A3-Data

-This repo contains data for Assignment 3 in course PA1433.
+This repo contains data used for Assignment 3 in course PA1433.